 The most critical characteristic that sets the Asian apart from other mosquitoes is that it is relentless in its pursuit of a blood meal and is famous for being a day-feeding mosquito.
 It is common knowledge here in Columbia that mosquitoes feed at dusk and dawn.
 This behavior is what we expect from a mosquito; it is what we were always led to believe and this is the behavior residents are usually prepared to deal with.
 Residents need to become vigilant in exercising safe mosquito control practices.
 This includes instilling the expertise of a licensed mosquito control professional.

 The place to exercise the most caution and the place you want the most protection is in your yard.
 For that we have a great solution and a way you can help make it most successful.
 We spray your yard to create a protective barrier that not only eliminates mosquitoes and ticks on contact, but also has a timed-release formula that keeps working up to 3 weeks.
-With our season- long protection program, you don’t even need to pick up the phone.
+With our proactive protection throughout the season program, you don’t even need to pick up the phone.
 We re-treat your property every 3 weeks to make sure mosquitoes are out of sight and out of mind.

 There is another thing you will also want to do to keep mosquitoes from making your yard their breeding ground.
 Mosquitoes need standing water to breed.
 Even the smallest containers can hold water and draw the attention of the devious Asian tiger mosquito.
 Do your best to get rid of standing water in your yard.
 Tip over planters, toys, and other water collecting objects.